intuitive eating for teens title image

 Intuitive eating is a self-care framework that integrates instinct, emotion, and rational thought.
 (1) Intuitive eating is listening and trusting your inner guide instead of external guides and voices when it comes to food, mind, and body.

-The good news is that intuitive eating is our natural way of eating.
-We are born intuitive eaters and it’s not until diet culture comes along that we lose our way.
-While most people in the Western world are somehow affected by diet culture–whether they realize it or not–there are people who are able to stay intuitive eaters throughout their lives.
+The good news is thatintuitive eating is our natural way of eating.
+Babies are usually born intuitive eaters, and for most of us, it’s not until diet culture comes along that we lose our way.* While most people in the Western world are somehow affected by diet culture–whether they realize it or not–there are people who are able to stay intuitive eaters throughout their lives.

 Why is Intuitive Eating for Teens Important?